 He consults to many organisations in various different sectors (particularly airlines, banks, civil service) and in many different countries (particularly continental Europe and Asia).
 He is also an experienced conference speaker doing around a dozen key-note speeches a year all around the world.

-Furnham is a fellow of the British Psychological Society and is on the editorial board of a number of international journals, as well as the past elected president of the International Society for the Study of Individual Differences.
-He is also a founder director of Applied Behavioural Research Associates (ABRA), a psychological consultancy.
-He has been a consultant to over 30 major international companies, with particular interests in top team development, management change, performance management systems, psychometric testing and leadership derailment.
-He speaks regularly at academic and business conferences and is noted for his motivational speaking.
-Since 2007 he has been nominated by HR magazine as one of the 20 Most Influential People in HR.
+He has written over 1,300 scientific papers and 85 books.
+He is on the editorial board of a number of international journals, as well as the past elected President of the International Society for the Study of Individual Differences.
+He is also a founder director of Applied Behavioural Research Associates (ABRA), a psychological consultancy established over 30 years ago.

 Like Noel Coward, he believes work is more fun than fun and considers himself to be a well-adjusted workaholic.
-He rides a bicycle to work (as he has always done) very early in the morning and does not have a mobile phone.
-Furnham enjoys writing popular articles, travelling to exotic countries, consulting on real-life problems, arguing at dinner parties and going to the theatre.
-He hopes never to retire.
+He rides a bicycle to work (as he has always done) very early in the morning.
+Adrian enjoys writing popular articles, travelling to exotic countries, consulting on real-life problems, arguing at dinner parties and going to the theatre.